krinathakkar646/Audiobook/README.md

-# PDF to Audiobook Converter 📖➡️🎧
+# 📖 PDF to Audiobook Generator

-A simple Python script that converts text from a PDF file into an MP3 audiobook using Google's Text-to-Speech (gTTS) library.
+This Python project reads a PDF and converts the text into spoken audio using Google Text-to-Speech (`gTTS`).

-**Description:**
-This project provides a straightforward way to turn any text-based PDF document into a series of MP3 audio files.
-It's perfect for listening to articles, study materials, or books on the go.
-The script extracts text from each page, chunks it to handle API limits, and saves each chunk as a separate MP3 file.

-**Features:**
-1. Extracts text directly from PDF files.
-2. Uses Google Text-to-Speech (gTTS) for natural-sounding audio.
+### 🔹 Features
+- Reads all pages of a PDF
-3. Splits long texts into smaller chunks to avoid errors.
+- Splits text into chunks to handle gTTS limits
-4. Saves output as sequentially numbered MP3 files (e.g., Story_Audiobook_part1.mp3).
+- Saves audio as multiple `.mp3` files

-**Requirements**:
-Python 3.x,
-gTTS,
-pypdf

-You can install the necessary libraries using pip:
+### 📂 Input
+Includes a sample story: `Story.pdf`

+### 🚀 How to Use

 pip install gtts pypdf
+python main.py